 In this guide we take look at recent snapshot examples of local government reorganisation and provide general guidance for other authorities who are considering transitioning to a unitary model or are already on that journey.
-We will also provide more information on the legal process of creating Strategic Authorities and how that will happen in practical terms.

-We have included links to interviews with colleagues in the sector who have undertaken re-organisations in order to provide detailed first-hand accounts on the issues that
+We have also included links to interviews with colleagues in the sector who have undertaken re-organisations in order to provide detailed first-hand accounts on the issues that arose.